How to Clean Dried Paint Brushes

 How do you Fix Stiff Paint Brushes?

-Follow our directions above for removing dried paints (water and oil based) and this will get your brushes soft and ready to paint again.
+Follow the steps for removing dried paint (both water- and oil-based) and you’ll get your brushes soft and ready to paint again.

-• Clean your paint brushes as soon as possible after use.
-The longer you wait, the harder it will be to remove dried paint.
+Clean your brushes as soon as possible after using them.
+The longer you wait, the harder dried paint is to remove.

-• Use the right solvent for the type of paint on the brush.
-If you are unsure, consult the manufacturer’s website or a professional painter.
+Use the right solvent for the type of paint on your brush.
+If you’re unsure, check the paint manufacturer’s website or ask a professional.

-• Use a scraper or old toothbrush to remove excess paint before soaking the brush.
+Before soaking, use a scraper or an old toothbrush to remove excess paint from the bristles.

-• Rinse the brush thoroughly with soap and water to remove all traces of solvent and soap.
+Rinse thoroughly with soap and water to get rid of all solvent and soap residue.

-• Dry the brush flat on a clean towel to avoid bending or warping the bristles.
+Dry your brush flat on a clean towel to keep the bristles from bending or warping.

 Conclusion